falcosecurity/falco/README.md

 Use a real name of a natural person who is an authorized representative of the contributing entity; pseudonyms or anonymous contributions are not allowed.

-**Government contributions**: Employees or officers of the United States Government, must review the [Corporate Contributor License Agreement](https://github.com/draios/sysdig/blob/dev/cla/sysdig_corp_contributor_agreement.txt), must be an authorized representative of the contributing entity, and indicate agreement to it on behalf of the contributing entity by adding the following lines to every GIT commit message:
+**Government contributions**: Employees or officers of the United States Government, must review the [Government Contributor License Agreement](https://github.com/draios/falco/blob/dev/cla/falco_govt_contributor_agreement.txt), must be an authorized representative of the contributing entity, and indicate agreement to it on behalf of the contributing entity by adding the following lines to every GIT commit message:

 ```
 falco-CLA-1.0-contributing-govt-entity: Full Legal Name of Entity
 falco-CLA-1.0-signed-off-by: Joe Smith <joe.smith@email.com>
 This file is a work of authorship of an employee or officer of the United States Government and is not subject to copyright in the United States under 17 USC 105.
 ```